evolbioinfo/goalign/docs/commands/sample.md

 This command samples sites or sequences from an input alignment (fasta by default or phylip with `-p`):
 1. `goalign sample sites`: take a random subsequence starting at a random position and with the given length from the input alignment;
 2. `goalign sample seqs`: take a random subset of the sequences from an input alignment;
+3. `goalign sample rarefy`: Take a new sample taking into accounts weights.
+Each sequence in the alignment has associated counts.
+The sum s of the counts represents the number of sequences in the underlying initial dataset.
+The goal is to downsample (rarefy) the initial dataset, by sampling n sequences from s (n<s), and taking the alignment corresponding to this new sample, i.e by taking only unique (different) sequences from it.

 If the input alignment contains several alignments (phylip), will process all of them.